domdfcoding/domdfcoding.github.io/source/projects.rst

 **Run pyupgrade on all files in a directory, and optionally recursively.**

-.. end short_desc_pyupgrade_directories pyupgrade_directories
+.. end short_desc_pyupgrade_directories

-This project was created to satisfy requirement to run `pyupgrade`_ on directories, recursively.
+This project was created to satisfy a requirement to run `pyupgrade`_ on directories, recursively.
 That is possible with `pre-commit`_, but if you don't use `pre-commit`_ there didn't appear to be a way to accomplish this.
 Now there is.

 ``pyupgrade-directories`` is simply a wrapper around `pyupgrade`_, with additional command line arguments.